hola/player/plugins.md

 * `user_agent` - set the user_agent to your subtitle xml-rpc server user agent
 * `OPEN_VIDEO_ID.regex` - this regex is run on the page html where the video resides. it is used to automtically extract the OPEN_VIDEO_ID for video identification. update it to match your page html syntax and video id format
 * `search_subtitles.by_id` - if OPEN_VIDEO_ID is found, the plugin will execute SearchSubtitles function via XML-RPC with the following query: {vid: "{OPEN_VIDEO_ID}"}.
 You may need to change "vid" to your xml-rpc subtitles provider video id name.
-* `search_subtitles.by_free_text` - if no OPEN_VIDEO_ID is found, the plugin will execute SearchSubtitles function via XML-RPX with the following query: {query: {OPEN_VIDEO_TITLE}}.
+* `search_subtitles.by_free_text` - if no OPEN_VIDEO_ID is found, the plugin will execute SearchSubtitles function via XML-RPC with the following query: {query: {OPEN_VIDEO_TITLE}}.
 You may need to change "vid" to your xml-rpc subtitles provider full text search option.

 ### Subtitles JSON Plugin (subs-json)
 The subtitles JSON plugin (subs-json) retrieves subtitles via a json ajax request.